Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 At least one Management Scholar Seminar is taught per academic year on an interdisciplinary

-topic of relevance to students in all three IMS departments.
+topic of relevance to students in all five IMS programs.
 The seminars are offered as one-credit courses and do not result in overload charges for full-time students.

 Students who are currently Lycoming College Scholars may also become Management Scholars and participate in both programs.